 – New Muslims and friends of the Muslim communities (Muallaf)

-Orphans in Need will distribute your Zakat donations to the communities which need it most, please donate your Zakat here.
+At Orphans in Need, we will distribute your Zakat donations to the communities which need it most including vulnerable orphans who rely on external support to live safe, happy childhoods.

 What is Nisab?

-The Nisab threshold is the amount of wealth that should be held for a minimum term known as ‘Hawl’.
+The Nisab threshold is the amount of wealth that should be held for an individual to be eligible to pay Zakat.
+This wealth must be held for a specific period of time known as ‘Hawl’.
 Hawl is the term used to describe a lunar year, which is the Islamic year lasting 354 days.
-The Nisab amount needs to be met and held for an entire Hawl (Islamic year) before you are eligible to pay Zakat.
+The Nisab amount needs to be met and held for an entire Hawl (Islamic year) before you are eligible to make a Zakat payment.

-The Nisab amount is not fixed on a monetary figure but is instead calculated based on a fixed weight of silver and gold.
-You can choose to calculate your Zakat on either gold or silver, but the wealth amount must exceed the Nisab minimum to be eligible to pay Zakat.
-Zakat is calculated on a Nisab threshold amount of 612.36 grams of silver or 87.48 grams of gold.
+The Nisab amount is not fixed on a monetary figure but is instead calculated based on a fixed weight of silver – 612.36 grams – and gold – 87.48 grams.
+There are varying opinions surrounding which Nisab threshold amount should be used, though you can choose to calculate your Zakat on either gold or silver.
+The most important factor to remember is that your wealth must exceed the Nisab minimum for you to be eligible for paying Zakat.

-The silver value is often the lowest Nisab threshold amount and the most commonly used value to calculate Zakat, as it allows for a greater distribution of wealth to be used to help people and communities in need.
+The silver value is often the lowest Nisab threshold amount and the most commonly used value to calculate Zakat, as it allows for a greater distribution of wealth and in turn, provides support for more people in need.

 When is Zakat Due?

-Zakat is only due when your wealth which exceeds the Nisab threshold has been held for a full Hawl (Islamic year).
-If your held assets or wealth fall below the Nisab threshold, traditionally, the Hawl period begins once your wealth again exceeds the Nisab limit, however, this differs between certain groups.
+Zakat is only due when your wealth, which exceeds the Nisab threshold, has been held for a full Hawl (Islamic year).
+If your held assets or wealth fall below the Nisab threshold, traditionally, the Hawl period begins again once your wealth exceeds the Nisab limit, however, this differs between groups.

 Zakat is calculated on the personal wealth amount held once the end of the Islamic year has been reached, although many communities choose to pay their Zakat during Ramadan when the anticipated rewards are greater.

 Your held wealth and assets can fluctuate during the Hawl but should not fall below the Nisab threshold.
-It does not matter by how much your wealth increases or decreases during the year, the Zakat is calculated on the held wealth at the end of the Islamic year.
+It does not matter how much your wealth increases or decreases during the year, the Zakat is calculated on the held wealth at the end of the Islamic year.
+This is to maintain financial security and ensure that no-one is forced to pay Zakat on money which they no longer have and in turn, put their financial stability at risk.

 How Much is Zakat?

-Zakat is calculated as 2.5% of your held wealth and is determined on assets including:
+Zakat is not a fixed payment.
+Instead, Zakat is calculated as 2.5% of your held wealth and is determined on a range of assets including:

 – Cash held in bank accounts or at home